-5. Worn-out sneakers
+5. Worn-out athletic shoes

 “The midsole is intended to be shock absorbing and in some shoes serves to control excessive foot motion.
 After certain amount of repetitive load is placed on the midsole it will compress, not rebound and absorb shock or control the foot as well as it did when new.
 In some cases, the midsole can deform and compress unevenly, which can create an alignment change of the foot.
 This can lead to over-use type injuries.”

-In general, though, how often you should replace your sneakers depends how often you use them, how old they are and what signs of wear they have, according to the AAPSM.
+In general, though, how often you should replace your sneakers depends on on how often you use them, how old they are and what signs of wear they have, according to the AAPSM.
 The academy explains more and offers photos on its website.

 6. Kitchen sponges